ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 [Resentone](https://www.youtube.com/@Resentone) and [Kuroba Kaito](https://www.youtube.com/@Kaitou_KID) for creating several Nanaya sprite edits (check out their MUGEN mods!
 That's where they were originally used!)

+[StockSoul](https://www.youtube.com/@stocksoul/videos) for helping with porting the hitbox viewer over

+UNi2 Vanilla+ by [Pixloen](https://www.youtube.com/@pixloen/featured) (source of hitbox viewer)

+[FLS Flora](https://github.com/UnderNightInBirth/FLS-Flora) used formatting from here for the hitbox viewer

 **DOWNLOAD FROM THE [RELEASES TAB](https://github.com/ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/releases)**